tmkcell/drisa/README.md

 ## Building/running

+> **Warning**
+> Both drisa-asm and drisa-emu are incomplete, so running the below command may not get working applications.
+Please wait for a stable release

 drisa-asm and drisa-emu are both written in [c3](https://c3-lang.org/), so you will need the c3 compiler.

 You can build the emulator with:
 ```
 c3c build drisa-emu
 ```
-Or for the assembler with:
+Or the assembler with:
 ```
 c3c build drisa-asm
 ```
+If the compiler complains about missing libraries, make a folder called `lib` in the repo's root directory

 Both will create an executable in `build` :P

 ## Architecture specification